 We hold the views of pupils highly and recognise the importance of gaining genuine pupil views in promoting the best pupil outcomes.
-Pupils are able to share their views in a number of different ways (appropriate to age and ability) e.g: via Learning Forums, and may also attend meetings with the SENDCO regarding their My Plan with parents, as appropriate.
+Pupils are able to share their views in a number of different ways (appropriate to age and ability) such as Learning forums, and may also attend meetings with the SENDCo regarding their My Plan with parents, as appropriate.
 Where appropriate, children will be welcomed at any parent/school meeting.